RenoCardano/Staking4Research/index.md

 <li> Passively earn 5% rewards per year.
 <li> We provide a substantial pledge of 100.000 ADA to ensure getting rewards and we propose low fees 1.5%.
 <li>Make the world a better place by supporting research.

 ### SERVER INFORMATION

-Staking4research is operated on Digital Ocean Droplets offering a 99.99% server uptime.
-The server is located in Frankfurt and runs on Ubuntu 20.04.
-More relay will soon be added to the network inLille, France.
+Doge Pool is operated on Digital Ocean Droplets offering 99.99% server uptime.
+Our core server is located in Germany and is protected by two proxy relays located in France (Lille) and England (London).
+All servers are running on Ubuntu 20.04.
+We love the Cardano community and we are keen to work toward increasing decentralisation and Cardano awareness.
 The pledge is locked for 5 years

-### ABOUT ME
-I am a software developer based in France.
-I am a former researcher in biology, more specifically in biochemistry and age-related diseases.

 ### STAKE POOL INFORMATION